Developer Platform

 MCP server details

-• Transport: eg. HTTP (Streamable HTTP transport)
+• Transport: HTTP (Streamable HTTP transport)

-• Server URL: eg. https://ai.excopartners/api/ai/tools/mcp/methods-mcp
+• Server URL: e.g. https://ai.excopartners.com/api/ai/tools/mcp/methods-mcp

 Add an MCP to a Microsoft Copilot Agent